IMSY-DKFZ/simpa/CONTRIBUTING.md

 4. Make sure that you've installed all the optional dependencies by running `pip install .[docs,profile,testing]` in the root directory of the repository.
-5. Create feature branch from develop using the naming convention T<Issue#>_<FeatureName>, where <Issue#> represent the number Github assigned the created issue and <FeatureName> describes what is being developed in CamelCaseNotation.
+5. Create feature branch from develop using the naming convention T<Issue#>_<FeatureName>, where <Issue#> represents the number Github assigned the created issue and <FeatureName> describes what is being developed in CamelCaseNotation.
         Examples: `T13_FixSimulatorBug`, `T27_AddNewSimulator`
-6. Perform test driven development on feature branch.
+6. Perform test driven development on a feature branch.
         A new implemented feature / a bug fix should be accompanied by a test.
         Additionally, all previously existing tests must still pass after the contribution.
 7. Run pre-commit hooks and make sure all hooks are passing.